-- has the sole discretion to retain or obtain the advice of any advisor, including but not limited to compensation consultants and outside legal counsel, after taking into consideration certain independence factors as specified in the charter; - recommends, if appropriate, new employee benefit plans to the Board; - reviews all employee benefit plans; - makes determinations in connection with compensation matters as may be necessary or advisable; - recommends, if appropriate, revisions to the compensation and benefit arrangements for directors and executive officers; and - determines the amounts of reasonable compensation to be paid to each compensation consultant, independent legal counsel, and any other adviser retained by the Committee.
+- reviews and monitors the development, implementation, and effectiveness of policies and strategies related to human capital management, including culture, recruitment, talent development and diversity, equity and inclusion; - has the sole discretion to retain or obtain the advice of any advisor, including but not limited to compensation consultants and outside legal counsel, after taking into consideration certain independence factors as specified in the charter; - recommends, if appropriate, new employee benefit plans to the Board; - reviews all employee benefit plans; - makes determinations in connection with compensation matters as may be necessary or advisable; - recommends, if appropriate, revisions to the compensation and benefit arrangements for directors and executive officers; and - determines the amounts of reasonable compensation to be paid to each compensation consultant, independent legal counsel, and any other adviser retained by the Committee.

 Nominating/Corporate Governance Committee.
-Each Nominating/Governance Committee member is considered independent as defined by NYSE listing standards.
-The Nominating/Governance Committee is responsible for overseeing the Board composition and size, director performance, and the overall effectiveness of the Board.
-It is responsible for nominating a slate of directors for election at the Company's annual meeting and recommending to the Board individuals to fill vacancies on the Board as they occur.
-The Nominating/Governance Committee is also responsible for (i) evaluating management succession plans at least annually; (ii) making recommendations to the Board regarding Board committee structure and appointments and changes to Board committee charters; (iii) supervising the development of corporate governance principles applicable to the Company, Glacier Bank, and our bank divisions, including codes of ethics governing employees, officers and directors and insider trading policies and procedures, in furtherance of emerging standards and best practices and the needs of the Company and its shareholders; (iv) overseeing the Company's efforts in establishing and maintaining high standards for corporate social responsibility; and (v) making such recommendations to the full Board regarding other governance issues affecting the Company as the Nominating/Governance Committee considers appropriate.
-The Nominating/Governance Committee also oversees the Company's response to environmental, social and governance issues, including its human capital management strategy.
-The Nominating/Governance Committee held nine meetings in 2021.
+Each Nominating/Governance Committee member is considered independent as defined by the NYSE listing standards.
+The Nominating/Governance Committee is responsible for performing an annual evaluation of the Board's composition and size and the overall effectiveness of the Board and nominating a slate of directors for election at the Company's annual meeting, as well as recommending to the Board individuals to fill vacant positions.

+The Nominating/Governance Committee is also responsible for

+• evaluating management succession plans at least annually;

+- making recommendations to the Board regarding Board committee structure and appointments and changes to Board committee charters: - supervising the development of corporate governance principles applicable to the Company, Glacier Bank, and our bank divisions in furtherance of emerging standards and best practices and the needs of the Company and its shareholders, including the Company's Corporate Governance Policy, codes of ethics governing employees, officers and directors, and insider trading policies and procedures; - · overseeing the Company's efforts in establishing and maintaining high standards for corporate social responsibility; and - making such recommendations to the full Board regarding other governance issues affecting the Company as the Nominating/Governance Committee considers appropriate.

+The Nominating/Governance Committee also oversees the Company's response to social, environmental, and governance issues, including its human capital management strategy.
+The Nominating/Governance Committee held nine meetings in 2022.

-The Nominating/Governance Committee will consider nominees recommended by shareholders if the recommendations are made in accordance with the procedures described in this Proxy Statement under the section entitled "2023 Shareholder Proposals and Director Nominations."
+The Nominating/Governance Committee will consider nominees recommended by shareholders if the recommendations are made in accordance with the procedures described in this Proxy Statement under the section entitled "2024 Shareholder Proposals and Director Nominations."